Cost to Build a Custom Home in Wisconsin in 2023

 Location Cost

-As previously mentioned, location plays a critical role in the overall cost of building a new home.
+Location plays a huge role in the overall cost of building a new home.
 Usually, the closer a property is to the city center, the more expensive it becomes, due to scarcity and high demand.
 On the other hand, building on the outskirts of town is typically more affordable, but it can be challenging to find the ideal lot.

-Location can also have an effect on building costs.
+Location can also affect building costs.
 For instance, in rural areas, consider transportation expenses and the cost of running utilities to your property.
 If you’re constructing a home in a metropolitan area, you might encounter additional fees for waste removal and site access.

 Square Footage (Size of Home)

-The total square footage of your home directly influences the overall cost of construction.
+The total square footage of your home will directly influence the overall cost of construction.
 A larger home requires more materials and labor, resulting in a higher final price tag.
 The most costly things in a home are often the kitchen and bathroom.
-Adding a bedroom won’t significantly impact the cost; however, incorporating an additional bathroom can increase expenses due to the required high-end finishes.
+Adding a bedroom won’t have much of an impact on the cost.
+However, incorporating an additional bathroom can increase expenses due to the finishes required in the space.

 Excavation, Foundation & Concrete Work

-The cost of this work depends on the size, complexity, and slope of your land, as well as the foundation type you select.
+The cost of this work depends on the size, complexity, slope of your land, and the foundation type you select.
 A poured concrete foundation is typically more expensive than a block foundation, but it offers superior strength and durability.
 If your land is sloped, additional work may be necessary to level it off, leading to increased costs.

 These are all things you will go through with your home-building team to determine the best course of action for your home and budget.